joeherwig/RealAir-Turbine-Duke-V2-LUA/Readme.md

 ![Fuel Valves](/img/FuelValves.png)
 Here as well the _toggle-Function only toggles between "Off" and "On".
 "XFeed" is not included in the "_toggle".

+### Door
+Added following dedicated functions:
++ Door_state - returns the open-state (position) of the door, eg. 'open', '74%' (open) and 'closed'.
++ Door_open - opens the door.
++ Door_close - closes the door.
++ Door_toggle - opens a closed door, and closes an open door.

 ## Contributing

 Probably you want push this script a small step or a big leap forward.
 You're welcome to do so.
 Just fork this repo, check-in your changes and send me a pull-request.